Clinical Laboratory Science

 Salary Information for Arizona

-How much does a Clinical Laboratory Scientist make in Polacca, AZ?
-The average Clinical Laboratory Scientist salary in Polacca, AZ is $65,668 as of , but the salary range typically falls between $53,083 and $75,356.
-Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
+How much does a Clinical Laboratory Scientist make in Flagstaff, AZ?
+The average Clinical Laboratory Scientist salary in Flagstaff, AZ is $98,187.00 as of November 1, 2024, according to Salary.com.
+It should be noted that salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.